2023 Virginia elections

-The 2023 Virginia elections will take place on November 7, 2023.
-All 40 seats of the Senate of Virginia and 100 seats in the Virginia House of Delegates will be up for election, as were many local offices.
+The 2023 Virginia elections took place on November 7, 2023.
+All 40 seats of the Virginia Senate and 100 seats in the Virginia House of Delegates were up for election, as are many local offices.

 Special elections also will take place during the year.

 Federal

 2023 Virginia's 4th congressional district special election

-A special election was held on February 21st to fill Virginia's 4th congressional district for the remainder of Democrat Donald McEachin's term, who died on November 28, 2022, of colorectal cancer.
+A special election was held on February 21, 2023 to fill Virginia's 4th congressional district for the remainder of Democrat Donald McEachin's term, who died on November 28, 2022, of colorectal cancer.
 The Democratic nominee Jennifer McClellan won the special election.